-Course descriptions of programs, which are offered in AD Polytechnic, are listed below.
-The credit for each course is indicated after the title in the course description.
-A credit is mainly based on the number of lecture hours per week and is less affected by the number of laboratory or on-the-job experience hours per week.
+Descriptions of courses offered at ADPoly are listed below.
+The credit hours for each course is indicated after the course title.
+A credit hour is mainly based on the number of lecture hours per week and is less affected by the number of laboratory or on-the-job experience hours per week.